blocklet/blocklet-site/developer/docs/pages/reference/blocklet-sdk/index.md

-  appName, // the title of the app, used to display to user appDescription, // the description of the app appUrl, // the web url of the app isComponent, // the blocklet is running as an app or a component dataDir, // the data dir of the blocklet cacheDir, // the cache dir of the blocklet mode, // in which mode the blocklet is running
+  appName, // the title of the app, used to display to user appDescription, // the description of the app appUrl, // the web url of the app dataDir, // the data dir of the blocklet cacheDir, // the cache dir of the blocklet mode, // in which mode the blocklet is running